 After an uneventful border crossing through the Peñas Blancas border, I continued on to the town of Liberia in Costa Rica’s northwest.
 It was about a 2 hour drive with some awesome scenery.
 I’d only planned a short stop in Liberia, as I wanted to get to the mountains as quickly as possible.
 I really do love mountains!
 I arrived in Liberia in the evening and it all looked very festive.
 That could’ve been because it was around Christmas time.

 Getting my head around the currency in Costa Rica proved a bit challenging.
 In Nicaragua, 100 Nicaraguan Córdoba are equal to roughly US$3, whereas 1000 Costa Rican Colones are equal to a little under US$2.
-It was at that point that I realised that I didn’t know the word for 1000 in Spanish!
+It was at that point that I realised that I didn’t know the word for one thousand in Spanish!
 I had only learnt the numbers to 100, thinking that would be enough.

 So when I bought something at the town square, I sheepishly asked how much it was, knowing that I may not understand the answer.
 The reply was, ‘dos mil’.
 So two something.. mil must mean 1000, right?
 I handed the man two 1000 Colones notes hoping that I had guessed correctly.
 The man took my money and handed me my street food with a smile.
 I’d gotten a US$3.50 street meal and learned something new!
 Costa Rica had been great so far.